-School districts or community colleges providing classes under this Section shall submit applications to the Illinois Community College Board for preapproval in accordance with the standards established by the Illinois Community College Board.
-Payments shall be made by the Illinois Community College Board based upon approved programs.
+School districts or community colleges providing classes under this Section shall submit applications to the Illinois Community College Board for preapproval in accordance with the based upon approved programs.
 Interim expenditure reports may be required by the Illinois Community College Board.
-Final claims for the school year shall be submitted to the regional superintendents for transmittal to the Illinois Community College Board.
-Final adjusted payments shall be made by September 30.
+Final claims for the school year shall be submitted to the regional

+1 standards established by the Illinois Community College Board.